Belarus Is Developing a National Multidimensional Poverty Index

 Next steps

-The next stage for Belarus is the development and application of the official methodology for calculating the national MPI, which will contribute to the implementation of more effective socio-economic policies aimed at reducing poverty and improving the quality of life.
+The next stage for Belarus is the development and application of the official methodology for calculating the national MPI, which will contribute to the implementation of more effective socio-economic policies aimed at reducing poverty and improving the quality of life in the country.